NBA Rumors: Lakers Could Get Russell Westbrook For Five Players & No. 28 Pick, Per ‘Bleacher Report’

-According to Bleacher Report’s latest list of trade ideas for the Los Angeles Lakers, the team could acquire Russell Westbrook from the Houston Rockets for a package featuring five rotation players and this year’s No. 28 overall draft pick.
+According to Bleacher Report’s latest list of trade ideas for the Los Angeles Lakers, the team could acquire Russell Westbrook from the Houston Rockets for a package featuring five rotation players and the No. 28 overall pick in the 2020 NBA Draft.

 In his list of proposed deals to help the Lakers acquire a third star alongside LeBron James and Anthony Davis, Bleacher Report‘s Dan Favale pointed out the recent reports suggesting Westbrook wants to leave the Rockets because he wants to return to his “previous floor-general role.”
 He wrote that the allegedly disgruntled point guard has a contract that makes him quite hard to trade, given that he is still owed $132.6 million over the next three seasons.

-As suggested by Favale, the Lakers could send guards Avery Bradley and Quinn Cook, forwards Danny Green and Kyle Kuzma, center JaVale McGee, and this year’s No. 28 overall draft choice to the Rockets in exchange for Westbrook and the team’s 2022 first-round selection.
+As suggested by Favale, the Lakers could send guards Avery Bradley and Quinn Cook, forwards Danny Green and Kyle Kuzma, center JaVale McGee, and this year’s No. 28 draft choice to the Rockets in exchange for Westbrook and the team’s 2022 first-round selection.
 This protected pick will immediately be converted to two second-round choices if Houston doesn’t end up in the top 10 of that year’s draft.
 Additionally, it was noted that Bradley and McGee would need to opt into the final year of their respective contracts in order for the deal to work.

 While it’s hard to say whether Westbrook could fit in with the Lakers if he gets traded to Los Angeles, the Bleacher Report writer explained that the 2016-17 NBA MVP is capable of sharing the floor with another top-tier playmaker.